funmagsoft/ecare-infrastructure/terraform/modules/environment/README.md

 ### PostgreSQL Module

-The platform module calls the `postgresql` module to create the database with Private Endpoint:
+The environment module calls the `postgresql` module to create the database with Private Endpoint:

 ```hcl
 module "postgresql" {